-If you have scrawny biceps, then you'll never have an impressive strict curl.
+If you have scrawny biceps, then you'll never be able to perform the heaviest strict curl that you're capable of.
 It's that simple.

 While Olympic lifters might be able to squat and clean a lot of weight; it's bodybuilders and strongmen that tend to have the best strict curl strength.
 And that's because they're also the athletes with the most bicep size.

 The strict curl is living proof that size and strength are much more similar attributes than many lifters think.
 All else being equal, a bigger muscle is a stronger muscle.